TJCanterbury/CMEECourseWork/Week1/README.md

 # Welcome to Week1
-In challenges you will find my answer to the bash command challenge in the BashChallenge.txt, Sandbox is for personal fun, Results dir for output files of scripts with this functionality.
-In the Data directory you will directories and data files holding relevant data to the scripts in Code and for use in Sandbox
+Challenges holds my answer to the bash command challenge, Sandbox is for personal fun and in the Data directory you will find files holding relevant data to the scripts in Code and for use in Sandbox
 For the Code directory I will go into more detail.

 ### In Code you shall find a directory for each chapter of the book: